vpon-data/data-sdk/docs/iOS.md

 {% endtabs %}

 ### Debug Mode
-Debug Mode allows you to interactively test your App events, including [Auto]({% link docs/AutoEvents.md %}) and [Customized](#set-up-customized-events), with messages displayed in the developer console.
+Debug Mode allows you to interactively test your App events, including [Auto]({% link docs/AutoEvents.md %}), [Custom](#set-up-custom-events), and Background Geolocation Collection.

-We suggest enabling Debug Mode and providing Debug Mode log to Vpon Contact before submitting your App in Marketplaces to guarantee the integration setting.
-See [Debug Mode]({% link docs/DebugMode.md %}) and [Integration Process]({% link docs/IntegrationProcess.md %}) for more details.
+We recommend enabling Debug Mode and providing the Debug Mode log to Vpon Contact before submitting your App to various marketplaces, ensuring correct integration settings.
+If everything is working as expected, disable Debug Mode before publishing your App.

-If all goes well, turn Debug Mode off and publish your App to the Marketplace.
+For more detailed information, you can refer to the sections on [Debug Mode]({% link docs/DebugMode.md %}) and [Integration Process]({% link docs/IntegrationProcess.md %}).

-Switch Debug Mode using the following codes
+Here's how to toggle Debug Mode:

 {% tabs debug-ios %}